 If you’re after a simple and effective but striking costume for your child this Book Week you can’t go wrong with this Roald Dahl Matilda Book Cover Kids Costume from costumebox.com.au.

 Where’s Wally is always a popular book week choice.
 Boys and girls can choose to dress up as Wally or Wanda and should be able to find a Where’s Wally costume in an array of sizes in all of the big stores like Big W, Red Dot and Kmart.

-The New Worlds theme lends itself to space-themed books.
+The DREAMING WITH EYES OPEN lends itself to space-themed books, every kid dreams of going into space!
 If you need inspiration for a book you can check out Penguin Book’s list of ‘10 out-of-this-world space books for kids‘, which features a variety of nonfiction and picture books, as well as novels for older readers.

 Easy DIY Costumes for Book Week